vectorwei/Tello-drone-control-system/README.md

 # Robartist - Intelligent Drone Control System

-An intelligent drone control system based on voice recognition, gesture recognition, and logo detection, using DJI Tello drone as the hardware platform.
+An intelligent drone control system based on voice recognition, gesture recognition, and logo detection, using DJI Tello drone as the hardware.

 ## Features